-Natural Gas Price Prediction – Prices Tumble Ahead of Inventory ReportInventories are expected to rise by 107 Bcf
+Natural Gas Price Prediction – Prices Tumble Ahead of Inventory ReportExpectations are that natural gas inventories will rise by 99 Bcf

-Natural gas prices tumbled on Wednesday, dropping 2.7%, diving through support level which is an upward sloping trend line that connects the lows in April and the lows in May and come in near 2.57, which is seen as short term resistance.
-Support is seen near the May lows at 2.51.
-Short term momentum is negative as the fast stochastic continues to tumble.
-The current reading on the fast stochastic is 16, below the oversold trigger level of 20 which could foreshadow a correction.
-Medium term momentum is turning negative.
-The MACD (moving average convergence divergence) index is poised to generate a crossover sell signal.
+Natural gas prices tumbled nearly 2.25% on Wednesday ahead of Thursday’s inventory report.
+Prices broke down and are poised to test target support which is an upward sloping trend line that comes in near 2.21.
+Resistance is seen near the 10-day moving average near 2.32.
+Short term momentum has turned negative as the fast stochastic generated a crossover sell signal.
+The only caveat is that the current reading on the fast stochastic is 6, well below the oversold trigger level of 20 which could foreshadow a correction.

 The EIA reported that natural gas inventories increased by 112 Bcf for the week ending September 27, compared with the five-year average of injections of 83 Bcf and last year’s net injections of 91 Bcf during the same week.
 Working gas stocks totaled 3,317 Bcf, which is 18 Bcf lower than the five-year average and 465 Bcf more than last year at this time.
 The average rate of net injections into storage is 28% higher than the five-year average so far in the refill season.
 If the rate of injections into storage matched the five-year average for the remainder of the refill season, total inventories would be 3,674 Bcf on October 31, the beginning of the withdrawal season.